Trump admin pledges tougher prosecutions of undocumented immigrants

 Attorney General Jeff Sessions traveled to the US-Mexico border at Nogales, Arizona, to make the announcement with Customs and Border Protection personnel, calling the measures a move against "filth" like gangs and "criminal aliens."

-"It is here, on this sliver of land, where we first take our stand against this filth," Sessions said, according to a copy of his speech from the Justice Department.
+"It is here, on this sliver of land, where we first take our stand against this filth," Sessions was to say, according to a copy of his speech from the Justice Department, though he left the words "against this filth" out of his spoken remarks.

 In sum, the measures could substantially increase the number of cases brought against undocumented immigrants, and escalate the nature of charges brought against them, also raising the stakes for the appointment of US attorneys in border districts.